 Besides being the largest market in the World and the biggest community of connected people, it is also a huge library of information serving users through search engines, websites, blogs, social media networks, email lists, and various other digital mediums.

-People around the World use the Internet to learn something, find an answer to their question, interact with other people and of course buy products or services either online or find information about local stores.
+People around the world use the Internet to learn something, find an answer to their questions, interact with other people, and of course, buy products or services either online or find information about local stores.

-Regardless of which method you choose to monetize your content, the recipe of making a website that will actually make you profit is the same.
+Regardless of which method you choose to monetize your content, the recipe for making a website that will actually make you a profit is the same.

 How do you build a profitable website?

-To start with let me throw a few words for further discussion: website, content, traffic and monetization options, profit.
-Let’s see in more details how these can work together and give you a profitable result.
+Let’s see in more detail how these can work together and give you a profitable result.

 A great website these days needs to have a number of characteristics:

-Clear navigational structure – Users should be able to easily find what they want fast and in less clicks.
+Clear navigational structure – Site structure is important.
+Users should be able to find what they want fast and in less than 3 clicks.

-User friendly – A good SEO friendly website, it also user friendly.
+User-friendly – A good SEO-friendly website, it is also user-friendly.

 - Search engines will love (not like but love – you will read below why).